ui-schema/ui-schema/packages/docs/src/content/docs/widgets-composition.md

 Rendering [atomic conditional](https://reactjs.org/docs/conditional-rendering.html) and [pure](https://medium.com/technofunnel/working-with-react-pure-components-166ded26ae48) wrapper components around single schema levels.
 Forming a [typical AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) by the [happy path according to schema & data](#happy-path).

-A lot of [component composition](https://www.robinwieruch.de/react-component-composition) by the `PluginStack`, around `WidgetOverride` or/and the [`widgets` binding](/docs/widgets#create-design-system-binding) to get / specify the needed custom react components for each usage, thus nearly no HTML/output inside the core.
+A lot of [component composition](https://www.robinwieruch.de/react-component-composition) by the `PluginStack`, around `WidgetOverride` or/and the [`widgets` binding](/docs/widgets#create-design-system-binding) to get / specify the needed custom react components for each usage, thus there is [no HTML-output inside the core](#output-in-core).

 Custom [`React.Context` / Providers](https://reactjs.org/docs/context.html) are used for handling store updates and extracting with special [HOCs](https://reactjs.org/docs/higher-order-components.html) (connecting `store` to `props`), but enabling `store`/`state` management by typical stuff like `React.useState`, `React.useReducer` or redux reducers.

-Using an additional [props plugins system](/docs/core-pluginstack#simple-plugins) for a shallower component tree of e.g. validators.
+Using an additional [plugins system based on props](/docs/core-pluginstack#simple-plugins) for a shallower component tree of e.g. validators.

 ## Widgets & Component Plugins